wonsunahn/CS1632_Summer2020/course-info.md

   * Midterm 2 - 10%
 * Participation / TopHat Questions (5%)

-This lecture will use the _blended classroom_ learning model.
-All lectures (except the guest lecture) will be pre-recorded and posted on Canvas.
-It is your responsibility to keep up with the lectures according to the schedule on the [Syllabus](syllabus.md).
-There will be 5 in-class exercises to apply what you learned during the lectures and to prepare you for the deliverables.

-You _are_ required to attend lecture days with in-class exercises and the guest lecture (see [Syllabus](syllabus.md)).
-And of course the days with the exams.
-Attendance will be taken on these days using TopHat and will count towards your participation score.
+Attendance will be taken on days with required classes using TopHat and will count towards your participation score.

+TopHat questions will be provided when the recorded lectures are released.
+They are expected to be completed during the given time frame (during the week the lectures are listed on the syllabus).

 Exams will NOT be allowed to be made up except with a valid and verified excuse (generally medical - others are left to the discretion of the instructor).

 The following grading scale will be used.
 Note that I generally do _not_ round grades up.